Equity Story

 Krones operates worldwide, delivering leading technologies for filling and packaging, process engineering, and intralogistics as well as solutions for digitalization for the food and beverage industries.

-In its core business area, Filling and Packaging Technology, Krones is by far the world’s market leader.
-Besides the two major European competitors, KHS (a subsidiary of the Salzgitter Group) and Tetra-Pak subsidiary Sidel, there are also many smaller competitors.
+Krones is the global market leader in its core business of filling and packaging technology.
+In addition to the two big European competitors KHS (a subsidiary of the Salzgitter Group) and the french Tetra Laval subsidiary Sidel, there are a number of smaller competitors.

-Commencing in 2022, Krones reports on the Intralogistics business as a third segment.
-In this segment, under subsidiary System Logistics, Krones provides the planning and design of fully automated warehousing, order-picking and material flow systems with high-speed feeders, conveyors and automated guided vehicle (AGV) systems.
+In the segment »Intralogistics«, through subsidiary System Logistics, Krones provides the planning and design of fully automated warehousing, order-picking and material flow systems with automated guided vehicle (AGV) systems together with matching software tools.
+Software and other services are an additional part of the segment.

 Business model

-Services are also an important part of Krones’ business model.
-Our around 3,000 service employees support our customers around the world on site with a comprehensive range of services.
+Services are an important part of Krones’ business model.
+Krones has service centres and offices around the world.
+Our around 3,000 service technicians in more than 70 countries support customers worldwide around the clock with spare parts and high-quality services.

 Stable growth